LAMBS-Nopryl/LambsMods/medical/Readme.md

 Some took to the changes quickly when it directly effects them in their role but for others some have had little reason to engage with them.

-It doesnt have to be huge, just a bullet explain a main change, and its intended effect.
+It doesnt have to be huge, just a bullet to explain a main change, and its intended effect.